Table of Contents

 9. Choose A Cat-Friendly Vet

-It might be frightening when cats have to spend a significant amount of time in the waiting area with dogs roaming around.
+It might not be very comforting when cats have to spend significant time in the waiting area with dogs roaming around.
 A canine clientele dominates some veterinary practices.

 According to Petcha, any changes in your cat's grooming behaviour, such as gnawing or licking at a specific region, itching, or losing fur, are worth mentioning to your vet as a potential symptom of skin conditions or allergies.